Leading and Communicating with Strengths Workshop (Powered by SDI)

 4:DEALING WITH CONFLICT

-By participating in Group Sixty's Leading with Strengths program, participants will:
+By participating in Group Sixty's Leading and Communicating with Strengths program, participants will:

-- Improve communication with colleagues and customers through leveraging different strengths based on the context
+Improve communication with colleagues and customers through understanding motives and by leveraging different strengths based on the context

 WHO Should Participate

-To learn more about the Leading with Strengths Workshop and how it can amplify the performance of your leaders and teams, please send an email to firstname.lastname@example.org.
+To learn more about the Leading and Communicating with Strengths Workshop and how it can amplify the performance of your leaders and teams, please send an email to firstname.lastname@example.org.